warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 # Step Zero, Flash backup
 (never start hacking until you have a safe recovery plan in case of a brick)

 After opening the camera box, I got to work.
-Without even powering the camera on, just straight away opened the camra and removed the flash chip. (pictures of the insides included)
+Without even powering the camera on, just straight away opened the camra and removed the flash chip. [pictures of the insides](https://gitea.raspiweb.com:2053/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/Images)

 Using an arduino Uno and a home made flash chip holder (fabricated from plastic card and some pin headers) I cloned the flash to an image file.
 Follow this guide: https://kaanlabs.com/bios-flashing-with-an-arduino-uno/

+NOTE: the Arduino Uno is 5V logic, so a resistor array is needed as a voltage difider

 The dump of the camera may be available in the future (should not contain personal info as it was made before first power on, but it still has a unique ID for the cloud).
-When I have completely made the camera independent of the chinese cloud servers, then the dump will be public. (questions: mailto: admin@raspiweb.com)
+When I have completely made the camera independent of the chinese cloud servers, then the dump will be public. (questions: <admin@raspiweb.com>)

 # Step One, UART
 Soldered a pin header to the RX0 TX0 GND points next to the wifi chip.
 For UART converter I am using and ESP8266 (wemos D1 mini) arduino compatible board (CH340 serial chip).
 It is just a matter of bridging the reset pin to GND and connecting up the UART bus (`RX -> RXD, TX -> TXD, GND -> GND`) Note GND must be correct, but if the RT and TX are connected wrong and there is no output, just swap the wires, there is no harm.

+NOTE: the esp8266 is 3.3v logic so direct connection is fine

 This potentially gives access to U-Boot, but in my case not.
 This port provides essential information about the boot process and helps with debugging when errors are reported here.